imagej/imagej.github.io/_pages/plugins/bunwarpj.md

 ### Generalities

-The plugin can be called from the main ImageJ/Fiji menu under Plugins &gt; Registration &gt; bUnwarpJ.
+The plugin can be called from the main ImageJ/Fiji menu under {% include bc path="Plugins | Registration | bUnwarpJ" %}.
 Two images (**8, 16, 32-bit grayscale or RGB Color**) need to be opened in order to be able to use the plugin.
 If so, the maing dialog window of the plugin will open.

 {% include thumbnail src='/media/bunwarpj-main-dialog.png' title='bUnwarpJ main dialog'%}